anthonyozerov/binomial/main.md

 We get data from 11 experiments estimating the Planck constant $h$ from the 2010 CODATA adjustment [@mohr2012codata, Table 26].[^si]

-[^si] Since the 2019 SI unit redefinition, the SI units are defined, in part, based on the Planck constant, so there is no longer "uncertainty" in it in terms of SI units.
+[^si]: Since the 2019 SI unit redefinition, the SI units are defined, in part, based on the Planck constant, so there is no longer "uncertainty" in it in terms of SI units.
 But the dataset still offers an interesting case study.

 Results are shown in [](#fig:h).
 Note that for $n=11$, the nominal coverage level of the Binomial interval is $0.7734$.
 The nominal coverages of the other intervals under their respective models are $0.6827$.